squishy9876/nuke-bot/README.md

 # nuke-bot
 </> i had spare time

-</> You should star
+</> you should star :)

-## I TAKE NO RESPONSIBILITY FOR ACTIONS USING ANY OF THESE TOOLS PROVIDED
+# FOR ACTIONS USING ANY OF THESE TOOLS PROVIDED
+# I TAKE NO RESPONSIBILITY